 Payroll is a list of a business’ employees and how much they’re paid.
 To process accurately, you must consider taxes and deductions in addition to labor laws, like overtime pay and minimum wage.
+Studying basic payroll terminology before you get started will prevent you from misinterpreting new terms you may encounter.
 It can take a few minutes with software to several hours each pay period if you’re doing manual calculations for several workers.

 Thanks to QuickBooks Payroll for sponsoring this post.
 With QuickBooks Payroll, you can run payroll in less than five minutes.
 It automatically calculates your employee paychecks and the full-service plan provides a 100% penalty-free guarantee that your payroll taxes will be calculated and filed accurately.
 Try it free today.